giantswarm/alloy-app/README.md

 [Read me after cloning this template (GS staff only)](https://handbook.giantswarm.io/docs/dev-and-releng/app-developer-processes/adding_app_to_appcatalog/)

-# alloy-app chart
+# alloy chart

-Giant Swarm offers a alloy-app App which can be installed in workload clusters.
+Giant Swarm offers a alloy App which can be installed in workload clusters.
-Here we define the alloy-app chart with its templates and default configuration.
+Here we define the alloy chart with its templates and default configuration.

 **What is this app?**